lingeringsocket/shlurd/docs/conditionals.md

 OK.

-> The red balloon is full.

-OK.

-> The blue balloon is full.
+> The red balloon and the blue balloon are full.

 OK.